Anwarvic/BertPuncCap/README.md

 `segment_size` is a hyper-parameter that you can tune.
 - Then, the pre-trained BERT language model will return the representations for the input tokens.
 The shape of the output should be `segment_size x model_dim`.
-If you are using BERT-base, then the `model_dim=765`.
+If you are using BERT-base, then the `model_dim=768`.
 - These representations will be sent to the two linear layers for classification.
 One layer should classify the punctuation after each token while the other should classify the case.
-- The loss function will be the weighted sum of the punctuation classification loss `unc-loss`and the capitalization classification loss `cap-loss` according to the following formula where $\alpha$ is a hyper-parameter that you can set in your `config.yaml` file:
+- The loss function will be the weighted sum of the punctuation classification loss `punc-loss`and the capitalization classification loss `cap-loss` according to the following formula where $\alpha$ is a hyper-parameter that you can set in your `config.yaml` file: